Tyk Classic API Definition

 section.

-A list of upstream targets (can be one or many hosts).
+A list of upstream targets for load balancing (can be one or many hosts).

 If uptime tests are enabled, Tyk will check the hostname of the outbound request against the downtime list generated by the host checker.
 If the host is found, then it is skipped.